ferbarbosa/HOKKAIDO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hokkaido is a imagination of a online clothing store with minimalist design and acessibility.
+Hokkaido is a imagination of a online clothing store with minimalist and responsive design.

-What do it have:
+What it have:
 * A carousel with the latest ads and sales.
 * A carousel with the most saled products.
 * Product page with the information.
+  * Some validations for color and size.
+* Catalog page with products.
+  * Filters by color / type.
+  * Sort.
-* Login modal
+* Login and register modal.
-* Shopping cart modal
+* Shopping cart.
+  * Add items.
+  * Remove items.
+  * Total price.
+  * Buy items.
+* Orders page.
 * Footer with some information.

 <p align="right">(<a href="#top">back to top</a>)</p>